floswald/floswald-source/content/publication/housing-stock/index.md

 publication_short = "R&R at IER"

 # Abstract and optional shortened version.
-abstract = "Using the English Housing Survey, we estimate a supply side selection model of the allocation of properties to the owner-occupied and rental sectors.
-We find that location, structure and unobserved quality are important for understanding housing prices, rents and selection.
+abstract = "Which housing characteristics are important for understanding homeownership rates?
+How are housing characteristics priced in the rental and owner-occupied markets?
+And what can the answers to the previous questions tell us about economic theories of contracting frictions in housing?
+Using the English Housing Survey, we estimate a selection model of the allocation of properties to the owner-occupied and rental sectors.
 Structural characteristics and unobserved quality are important for selection.
 Location is not.
 Accounting for selection is important for estimates of rent-to-price ratios and can explain some puzzling correlations between rent-to-price ratios and homeownership rates.
-We interpret this as strong evidence in favor of contracting frictions in the rental market likely related to housing maintenance." abstract_short = "We estimate a supply side selection model of the allocation of properties to the owner-occupied and rental sectors and find that location, structure and unobserved quality are important for understanding housing prices, rents and selection."
+These patterns are consistent with, among others, hypotheses of contracting frictions in the rental market likely related to housing maintenance." abstract_short = "Which housing characteristics are important for understanding homeownership rates?
+How are housing characteristics priced in the rental and owner-occupied markets?"

 # Featured image thumbnail (optional)
 image_preview = ""